 Posted on September 5, 2018

-The partnership, announced at the Invest India conference in Toronto by U of T President Meric Gertler and Manoj Kumar, head of institutions, innovation and entrepreneurship at Tata Trusts, will involve establishing an urban research centre and an entrepreneurship hub in India.
+The partnership will bring Canada and India’s leading scholars and entrepreneurs together and establish an urban research centre and an entrepreneurship hub in India.
 The aim is to create opportunities for scholars and innovators in both countries to share knowledge, collaborate on research initiatives in diverse fields and provide access to new markets.

 The University of Toronto School of Cities Alliance in India

-With support from Tata Trusts, U of T will be establishing the University of Toronto School of Cities Alliance in India – a network of Canadian and Indian researchers who will work together to address the country’s most pressing urban issues.
-As part of the alliance, U of T and Tata Trusts will create an urban research centre where scholars will combine resources and expertise for more in-depth research.
+With support from Tata Trusts, U of T will establish the University of Toronto School of Cities Alliance in India – a network of Canadian and Indian researchers who will work together to address the country’s most pressing urban issues.
+As part of the alliance, U of T and Tata Trusts will create an urban research centre where scholars will combine resources and share expertise.

 “This new centre will translate academic research into high-impact solutions for low-resource settings and address issues that have socio-economic and environmental significance,” said Kumar.